dearestalexander/alexroan/src/posts/2025-08-08-integration.md

 The instructions are on a [GitHub repository](https://github.com/SAP-samples/connecting-systems-services-integration-suite-codejam).

-In the following section I'll share some tips and recommendations from my own notes.
-This may be a bit rough.
+In the following section I'll share some tips and recommendations from my own notes including the basics of the various tools involved.

 Building this will involve encountering issues and require some debugging, just reference the documents and use google on errors.